Kitura/Health/README.md

 ["status": "UP"]
 ```

-The contents of the dictionary contains a key-value pair that lets you know whether the application is UP or DOWN plus additional details about the health checks that failed (if available):
+The contents of the dictionary contains a key-value pair that lets you know whether the application is UP or DOWN, additional details about the health checks that failed (if any), and a timestamp value (in UTC time):

 ```
-["details": ["Cloudant health check.", "A health check closure reported status as DOWN."], "status": "DOWN"]
+["status": "DOWN", "timestamp": "2017-06-12T18:04:38+0000", "details": ["Cloudant health check.", "A health check closure reported status as DOWN."]]
 ```

 Swift applications can then use either dictionary, depending on the use case, to report the overall status of the application.
 For instance, an endpoint on the application could be defined that queries the `Health` object to get the overall status and then send it back to a client as a JSON payload.